 Holly lives in a historic Federal house, Fox Hall, c.
 1803, in Farmington, Connecticut, with her husband, Stuart.
-They have three darling children and six precious grandchildren!
+They have three darling children and seven precious grandchildren!
 They take pride that every item in their house has a story behind it.
 Holly excels at placing herself and her family in an elegant tapestry of lasting beauty.
 Their house is a vibrant venue for constant entertaining.

 Holly serves on two prestigious museum boards, is a trustee of the New Britain Museum of American Art, is a member of two Federated Garden Clubs, has been a commissioner for eighteen years on The Farmington Historic District Commission and is a member of The Farmington Congregational Church, and a sustainer of The Junior League of Hartford.
 She has also has served as the head designer for three historic Farmington renovations: The Porter Memorial, The Barney Library and The Farmington Country Club.